sandromiranda/rentalx/README.md

 ### `git clone https://github.com/sandromiranda/rentalx.git`

-2 - Use yarn or npm to install all node modules
+2 - Navigate to the rentalx folder and use yarn or npm to install all node modules

 ### `yarn install or npm install`